sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ### Using external Object Storage

 To use an external Object Storage service (S3-compatible services, or GCS), first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/object_storage).
-Then add the below code snippet to your override file.
+Then add the below code snippets to your override file.

 Prior to installing the chart, you should store these sensitive environment variables in [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

+> See [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/external-object-storage/override.yaml) for an example override file.
+>
-> The example override assumes the use of AWS S3.
+> The example assumes the use of AWS S3.
 You may configure the environment variables accordingly for your own use case based on our [general recommendations](https://docs.sourcegraph.com/admin/external_services/object_storage).

 ```yaml
 apiVersion: v1